-How UNICEF has helped in the biggest conflicts, crises and natural disasters of the past 10 years
+How UNICEF has helped during the worst conflicts, crises and natural disasters of the past 10 years

 Jürg Keim